moky1477/data-engineering-learning/README.md

 Data Loading: Loading refers to writing the transformed data to a new destination environment, such as databases, data warehouses, or data marts.
 The goal is to make the data readily available for visualization, exploration, and further analysis.

 Use Cases for ETL: ETL pipelines are used in various scenarios, such as digitizing analog data, capturing transaction history for analysis, engineering features for dashboards, and training machine learning models for prediction and decision-making.

+# ETL and Data Pipelines with Airflow and Kafka

+Module 1:
+ETL stands for Extract, Transform, and Load

+Loading means writing the data to its destination environment

+Cloud platforms are enabling ELT to become an emerging trend

+The key differences between ETL and ELT include the place of transformation, flexibility, Big Data support, and time-to-insight

+There is an increasing demand for access to raw data that drives the evolution from ETL, which is still used, to ELT, which enables ad-hoc, self-serve analytics

+Data extraction often involves advanced technology including database querying, web scraping, and APIs

+Data transformation, such as typing, structuring, normalizing, aggregating, and cleaning, is about formatting data to suit the application

+Information can be lost in transformation processes through filtering and aggregation

+Data loading techniques include scheduled, on-demand, and incremental

+Data can be loaded in batches or streamed continuously